webxdc/website/src-docs/spec/setSystemListener.md

 With `setSystemListener()` you define a callback that receives system events.

-Each `event` which is passed to the callback comes with one of the following properties set:
+Each `event` passed to the callback comes with one of the following properties set:

 - `event.click`: user clicked an info message or a notification sent by [`sendUpdate()`].
   `event.click` contains the whole update object.
   If the click was performed _before_ the app was started, it is guaranteed that this event is emitted before `setSystemListener()` returns.
   Note, however, that the event can be emitted also multiple times while the app is running, e.g. when the user taps info messages while the app is already started.

 Example: